A Comprehensive Survey on Test-Time Adaptation under Distribution Shifts: Test-Time Domain Adaptation

-\method{Remarks} As for the network architecture in the target domain, a unique design termed dual-classifier structure is utilized to seek robust domain-invariant representations.
-For example, BAIT \cite{yang2021casting} introduces an extra $C$-dimensional classifier to the source model, forming a dual-classifier model with a shared feature encoder.
+As for the network architecture in the target domain, a unique design termed dual-classifier is utilized to seek robust domain-invariant representations.
+For example, BAIT \citep{yang2021casting} introduces an extra $C$-dimensional classifier to the source model, forming a dual-classifier model with a shared feature encoder.
 During adaptation in the target domain, the shared feature encoder and the new classifier are trained with the classifier from the source domain head fixed.
-Such a training scheme has also been utilized by many SFDA methods \cite{du2021generation,tian2022source_tist,wang2022exploring,tian2022source_cee,xia2021adaptive,yuan2022source,sivaprasad2021uncertainty,xia2022privacy,yeh2022boosting} through modeling the consistency between different classifiers.
-Besides, SFDA-APM \cite{kim2021domain} develops a self-training framework that optimizes the shared feature encoder and two classification heads with different pseudo-labeling losses, respectively.
-By contrast, CdKD-TSML \cite{li2022teacher} puts forwards two feature encoders with the shared classifier and performs mutual knowledge distillation across models to enhance the generalization.
+Such a training scheme has also been utilized by many TTDA methods \citep{tian2023source,wang2022exploring,xia2021adaptive,sivaprasad2021uncertainty,xia2022privacy} through modeling the consistency between different classifiers.
+Besides, SFDA-APM \citep{kim2021domain} develops a self-training framework that optimizes the shared feature encoder and two classification heads with different pseudo-labeling losses, respectively.